AJHetherwick/AJHetherwick/README.md

 ### About

 Passionate about applying data analysis techniques to environmental, biomedical and social issues.
-\nBachelor's in Statistics at UC Davis (Spring 2024)
+- Bachelor's in Statistics at UC Davis (Spring 2024)
-\nMaster's in Statistics at UC Davis (Fall 2026)
+- Master's in Statistics at UC Davis (Fall 2026)

 ---